What is proof of insurance?

 Not really.
 While an SR-22 or FR-44 is also a document that proves you have insurance, it's filed with your state's department or bureau of motor vehicles as a form proving financial responsibility.
 Proof of insurance should be carried by every driver, while SR-22s and FR-44s may be required only after certain violations.
 An auto insurance card certifies that you're insured, but it's not a substitute for an SR-22 or FR-44.

 Do I need proof of insurance for a home, apartment, or condo?

-You may need to provide proof of insurance to your landlord, home lender, or condo association, but you usually won't need an insurance card for property insurance policies.
+If you have a renters insurance policy, you may need to provide proof of insurance to your landlord.
+If you have a homeowners insurance policy or condo insurance, you may need to show proof of insurance to your home lender or condo association but you usually won't need an insurance card for property insurance policies.
 Your insurance policy's declarations page will have that information and can be sent wherever you'd like.

 Do I need proof of insurance for driving a motorcycle, boat, or RV?